 Chestnuts with Grappa Syrup with Lemon and Cinnamon

 Preparation for Chestnuts with Grappa Syrup with Lemon and Cinnamon

-• For boiled chestnuts, wash them well under running water, you can make a cut in the center of the shell or boil them whole.
+• For boiled chestnuts, wash well under running water, you can make a cut in the center of the shell or boil them whole.

-Place them in a pot, cover them with water, and bring to a boil for about 7-10 minutes.
+Place them in a pot, cover with water, and bring to a boil for about 7-10 minutes.

+Chestnuts with Grappa Syrup with Lemon and Cinnamon